Duration: 3 Hours

 With advanced notice, we can fulfil most requests (vegetarians, gluten-free, no shellfish, etc.)

-Tour starting point is located a 5 minute walk from the cruise ship port and water ferry terminal
+Tour starting point is located less than one minute walk from the cruise ship port & water ferries.

 Unfortunately, this tour is NOT wheelchair accessible or suitable for guests with mobility issues

-One-Of-A-Kind Food Tastings – Our guided 3-hour Bites of Nassau Food Tasting & Cultural Walking Tour visits six (6) food tasting locations – each carefully chosen to highlight the best local flavors that Nassau has to offer.
-Mouth-watering food tastings, enough for a hearty lunch, are served from locally adored eateries, unique specialty food stores, and family-owned ethnic restaurants.
-You’ll have an exclusive opportunity to learn about these foods from the charismatic entrepreneurs, chefs, local artisans who prepare and preserve these cultural traditions.
+One-Of-A-Kind Food Tastings – Visit six (6) food tasting locations – each carefully chosen to highlight the best local flavors that Nassau has to offer.
+Enough for a hearty lunch, tastings are served from locally adored eateries, unique specialty food stores, and family-owned ethnic restaurants.
 On our tour, you’ll by-pass the tourist traps and go straight to the eateries that the locals frequent.

 Historic & Cultural Experience – Between tastings, you will gain insights into the country’s political and bustling commercial hub as you stroll along the charming tree-lined streets of Old Nassau’s historic downtown neighbourhood.
-Our passionate, local guides share their knowledge and recommendations of architectural gems, enchanting local flora, fascinating colonial relics, hidden venues for live music and exciting local attractions and restaurants.
+Our local guides share their knowledge of architectural gems, fascinating colonial relics, hidden venues for live music and exciting local attractions and restaurants.

-Small Group Sizes & Knowledgable Local Guides – Tour groups are intentionally kept small with a maximum of 12 guests per tour in order to ensure a personalized and comfortable experience for everyone.
-Our knowledgeable and charismatic food tour guides will introduce you to a rarely revealed side of Nassau- beyond the regular touristy spots.
-You simply won’t find any other way to experience the city this authentically and you’ll leave with unforgettable (and delicious) dining memories you will treasure for years to come.
+Invaluable Local Insights – You simply won’t find any other way to experience the city this authentically and you’ll leave with unforgettable memories you will treasure for years to come.
 After the guided tour, explore Nassau’s downtown neighborhoods with confidence and take advantage of thoughtful recommendations from your local guide on the area’s full spectrum of restaurants, attractions, entertainment and cultural offerings.

 Bahamian Cookin’ Restaurant & Bar

-A three-generation iconic downtown mainstay adored by locals for its mouthwatering selection of soulful traditional Bahamian favorites and warm ambiance (est. 1986).
+A three-generation iconic mainstay adored by locals for its traditional Bahamian favorites (est. 1986).

 Talking Stick Bar at Towne Hotel

-A charming downtown boutique hotel, known for its handcrafted rum cocktails, Max the blue macaw, and an extensive private collection of local artwork (est. 1970).
+A charming boutique hotel, known for its handcrafted rum cocktails and local artwork (est. 1970).

 Athena Cafe & Bar

-The island’s oldest Greek restaurant and a Downtown Nassau landmark serving original classics including Greek salad and gyros from its family run kitchen (est. 1995).
+The island’s oldest Greek restaurant serving Bahamian classics from its family run kitchen (est. 1995).

 Tortuga Rum Cake Company

-Nassau’s premiere rum cake bake shop serving 6 flavors of rum cake baked daily using 5 year aged rum (est. 2005).
+Nassau’s premiere rum cake bakery serving 6 unique flavors baked daily using 5 year aged rum (est. 2005).

-Please be sure to let us know if you (or anyone in your group) has a dietary restrictions (e.g. vegetarian, celiac disease, food allergies, etc.) when you purchase your tickets.
-As long as we know in advance, we can accommodate your needs.
+Please be sure to let us know if you- or anyone in your party- has severe food allergies (ie: shellfish, nuts, lactose intolerance, etc.) or dietary restrictions (ie: vegetarian, gluten-free, etc.) when you purchase your tickets.
+As long as we know in advance, we can accommodate your dietary needs by providing tasty substitutions at each stop.

-We typically have multiple tour starting times running each day between 10:30AM and 2:30PM.
+Yes and we typically have multiple tour starting times.
 Please take a look at our tour calendar to see our full listing of available tours for a particular day by selecting “Book Now”.

 If one of the listed tour starting times does not fit your schedule, please contact us directly with a request for a special starting tour time and we’ll try to make it happen!

-Taxi: You can take a taxi directly to the tour starting point from Paradise Island- depending on the number in your party these are usually $4/person or $15-$20 in total.
-If you choose this option, tell your taxi driver to take you to the entrance of Christ Church Cathedral across from the Pirates of Nassau Museum on George Street.
-This option should get you to the tour starting point within 10- 20 minutes depending on traffic.
+Taxi: You can take a taxi directly to the starting point from Paradise Island.
+If you choose this option, tell your taxi driver to take you to the Sir Milo Butler Statue at Rawson Square.
+This option should get you to the starting location in 15 minutes, depending on traffic.

 If you’d like more information about how to make your way to the starting point prior to the tour date- we’d be happy to assist- please call us at (242) 601-1725 (local) or email us at: email@example.com.

 Tru Bahamian Food Tours does not include tour guide gratuities in the cost of our tours.
-If you enjoyed yourself, gratuities are greatly appreciated and accepted by your tour guide, although never mandatory.
-The standard gratuity for a tour guide in the service industry is 15%-20%.
+If you enjoyed yourself, gratuities in cash are greatly appreciated and accepted by your tour guide.
+The standard gratuity for a tour guide in the service industry is 15% – 20%.

 We also understand that these changes are out of your control.

-In cases where we can reschedule you to join one of our tours or cooking classes on another tour day or at another time- we will.
-In cases in which, this is not possible, we’ll issue you a gift certificate (with no expiration date) for the full value of your tickets that you’ll be able to use any time in the future.
+In cases where we can reschedule you to join one of our tours on another tour day or at another time- we will.
+In cases in which this is not possible, we’ll issue you a gift certificate (with no expiration date) for the full value of your tickets that you’ll be able to use any time in the future.
 In special cases and when neither of these options is feasible, we’ll assess the possibility of issuing a refund.

 Still have questions?
 Visit our FAQ page to submit your own